HIPAA Penetration Testing Requirements 2026: Complete Compliance Guide

 Remediation and Tracking

-The HIPAA Security Rule requires more than just identifying vulnerabilities—you must demonstrate corrective action.
+The HIPAA Security Rule requires more than just identifying vulnerabilities.
+Under 45 CFR 164.308(a)(1)(ii)(B) you must implement security measures sufficient to reduce identified risks to a reasonable and appropriate level, and demonstrate that corrective action.
 Your remediation process should include:

 Cost Considerations for Healthcare Organizations of Different Sizes